tweaselORG/cli/README.md

 * `detect-tracking`: Detect tracking data transmissions from traffic in HAR format.

   The traffic in the specified HAR file will be analyzed using TrackHAR.
 The detected tracking data can be output as a human-readable table or as JSON.
+* `android-emulator`: Manage Android emulators.

+  You can create, start, and delete Android emulators.
+You can also create and delete snapshots of emulators.

 More commands and support for the other libraries will be added soon.